gorhill/uBlock/README.md

 <sup>Details of the benchmark available in <a href="https://github.com/gorhill/uBlock/blob/master/doc/benchmarks/mem-usage-overall-20141224.ods">this LibreOffice spreadsheet</a>.</sup>
 </p>

-**Important note regarding memory usage:**

-<sup>There is currently a [bug in Chromium 39+ which causes a new memory leak each time the popup UI of an extension is opened](https://code.google.com/p/chromium/issues/detail?id=441500).
+<sup>**Important note regarding memory usage:** There is currently a [bug in Chromium 39+ which causes a new memory leak each time the popup UI of an extension is opened](https://code.google.com/p/chromium/issues/detail?id=441500).
 This affects *all* extensions.
 As such, please be informed of that when measuring Chromium's memory usage.
 In the benchmarks, I avoided opening the popups completely.</sup>

-## CPU
+#### CPU

 <p align="center">
 µBlock is also easy on the CPU<br>